kumanna/armadillo-debian/README.txt

   are present: LAPACK, BLAS, ATLAS and Boost.
 LAPACK and BLAS are the most important.
 If you have ATLAS and Boost, it's also necessary to have the corresponding header files installed.

 * Step 3:
   Open a shell (command line), change into the directory that was created by unpacking the armadillo archive, and type the following
   commands:

   cmake .
   make

   The full stop separated from "cmake" by a space is important.
   CMake will figure out what other libraries are currently installed and will modify Armadillo's configuration correspondingly.
-  CMake will also generate a run-time armadillo library, which is a combined alias for all the relevant libraries present on your system (e.g. BLAS, LAPACK and ATLAS).
+  CMake will also generate a run-time armadillo library, which is a combined alias for all the relevant libraries present on your system (eg. BLAS, LAPACK and ATLAS).

   If you need to re-run cmake, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").

 * Step 4:
-  If you have access to root/administrator/superuser privileges, first enable the privileges (e.g. through "su" or "sudo") and then type the following command:
+  If you have access to root/administrator/superuser privileges, first enable the privileges (eg. through "su" or "sudo") and then type the following command:

   make install

   If you don't have root/administrator/superuser privileges, type the following command:

   make install DESTDIR=my_usr_dir

   where "my_usr_dir" is for storing C++ headers and library files.
   Make sure your C++ compiler is configured to use the sub-directories present within this directory.

-=== 2.3.
-Installation on MS Windows ===
+=== 2.3: Installation on MS Windows ===

 There is currently no automatic installation for Windows.
 Please use the manual installation process described in section 2.1.

 Pre-compiled BLAS and LAPACK libraries for Windows are provided in the "examples/libs_win32" folder.

-Please contact the authors if you'd like to contribute a CMake based installation solution for Windows.
+If the provided libraries don't work for you, see section 3.2.

-=== 3.0.
-Compiling Programs and Linking: Examples ===
+=== 3.0: Compiling Programs and Linking: Examples ===

 The "examples" directory contains several quick example programs that use the Armadillo library.
-If Armadillo was installed manually (i.e. according to section 2.1), you will also need to explicitly link your programs with the libraries that were specified in "include/armadillo_bits/config.hpp".
+If Armadillo was installed manually (ie. according to section 2.1), you will also need to explicitly link your programs with the libraries that were specified in "include/armadillo_bits/config.hpp".

-"example1.cpp" doesn't need any external libraries.
+"example1.cpp" may require the BLAS library or its equivalent.
-"example2.cpp" requires the LAPACK library or its equivalent (e.g. the Accelerate framework on Mac OS X).
-You may get errors at compile or run time if LAPACK functions are not available.
+"example2.cpp" requires the LAPACK library or its equivalent (eg. the Accelerate framework on Mac OS X).

+You may get errors at compile or run time if BLAS and/or LAPACK functions are not available.

 NOTE: As Armadillo is a template library, we recommended that
       optimisation is enabled during compilation.
 For example, for the GCC compiler use -O1 or -O2

-=== 3.1.
-Compiling & Linking on Unix-like systems ===
+=== 3.1: Compiling & Linking on Linux / Mac OS X ===

 Please see "examples/Makefile", which may may need to be configured for your system.
 If Armadillo header files were installed in a non-standard location, you will need to modify "examples/Makefile" to tell the compiler where they are.

+In general, programs which use Armadillo are compiled along these lines: g++ example1.cpp -o example1 -O1 -larmadillo

+(you may also need to specify the include directory via the -I switch)

-If Armadillo was installed manually and you specified that LAPACK and BLAS are available, instead of using "-larmadillo", use the following:
+If you get linking errors, or if Armadillo was installed manually and you specified that LAPACK and BLAS are available, you will need to explicitly link with LAPACK and BLAS (or their equivalents), for example: g++ example1.cpp -o example1 -O1 -llapack -lblas

+(you may also need to specify the library directory via the -L switch)

+Notes:
-  - under Linux, use "-llapack -lblas"
+  * under most Linux systems, using "-llapack -lblas" should be enough;
+    however, on Ubuntu and Debian you may need to add "-lgfortran"

-  - under Mac OS X, use "-framework Accelerate"
+  * under Mac OS X, try "-framework Accelerate" or "-llapack -lblas" (the Accelerate option is usually the fastest)

-  - under the Sun Studio compiler, try "-library=sunperf"
+  * under the Sun Studio compiler, try "-library=sunperf"

-NOTE: on Ubuntu and Debian based systems you may need to add
-      "-lgfortran" to the compiler flags.

-=== 3.2.
-Compiling & Linking on MS Windows ===
+=== 3.2: Compiling & Linking on MS Windows ===

 As a courtesy, we've provided pre-compiled 32 bit versions of LAPACK and BLAS for Windows, as well as MSVC project files to